pqrkchqps/diehard-dot-fund-school/facilitators_guide/index.md

 # The Facilitator's Guide to Loomio 🐺

- **What if we started from facilitation principles and worked toward understanding the tool?**
+ **What if we started from facilitation principles and worked toward understanding the software?**

 Loomio is made by facilitators, and that plays a huge role in how the tool has been designed.
 This guide is about revealing more of that context.